 The Company has not generated any revenues from the sales of products.
-Revenues from licensing fees and interest income are included in the revenue from customers line item on our statements of operations and comprehensive loss.
+Revenues from licensing fees are included in the revenue from customers line item on our consolidated statements of operations and comprehensive loss.
 Our licensing fees have been generated through the licensing of our ddRNAi technology to biopharmaceutical companies.
 The following table sets forth a summary of our revenues for each of the periods set forth below:

-Three Months Ended September 30,
+Three Months Ended Six Mont ths Ended

+December 31, December 3 1,

-2021 2020
+2021 2020 2021 202 20

-(US\$' (US\$'000)
+(US\$'000)

 Revenues:

-Revenues from customers \$ \$ 55
+Licensing revenues from customers \$ 2 25 1 \$ 25 \$ 56

-Total revenues \$ \$ 55
+Total revenues \$ 2 25 1 \$ 25 \$ 56